 Insurers take your location into account when setting your rates, in large part because different cities experience different levels of traffic, crime and other factors that pose a risk.

-We found that riders who live in Marshall, Minn., pay the least for motorcycle insurance, with an average full coverage rate of $463 per year.
+Riders who live in Marshall, Minn., pay the least for motorcycle insurance, with an average full coverage rate of $463 per year.
 Riders in St. Paul pay the most, with an average full coverage rate of $717 per year.
 Check out the table below to see how your city compares to the state average.

 % from statewide average